dy/piezo/README.md

 ## Motivation

-JavaScript and _Web Audio API_ is not suitable for sound purposes due to its unstable nature, it proves to have unpredictable pauses, glitches and so on.<br/>
+JavaScript and _Web Audio API_ is not suitable for sound purposes due to its unstable nature, it proves to have unpredictable pauses, glitches and so on.
-Ideally its usage for sound should be reduced to minimum – a single audio processing worklet, output, and the rest is handled by WASM code.<br/>
+Ideally its usage for sound should be reduced to minimum – a single audio processing worklet, output, and the rest is handled by WASM code.
-That's motivation for some languages or tools like _mono_, _zzfx_, _bytebeat_, _[hxos](https://github.com/stagas/hxos)_ etc.<br/>
+That's motivation for some languages or tools like _mono_, _zzfx_, _bytebeat_, _[hxos](https://github.com/stagas/hxos)_ etc.

-_Lino_ is alternative implementation to _mono_, incorporating its ideas and vision, with focus on ergonomics and portability.<br/>
+_Lino_ is alternative implementation to _mono_, incorporating its ideas and vision, with focus on ergonomics and portability.
-It aims to express sound formulas in a very compact and robust form, overcoming common languages legacy and limitations, "tweak and tweet".
+It aims to express sound formulas in a very compact and robust form, overcoming common languages legacy and limitations, easy to "tweak and tweet".
-It attempts to have intuitive syntax and feeling of "flow", to be fit for live coding sessions. <br/>
+It attempts to have intuitive syntax and feeling of "flow", fit for live coding sessions.
-It also focuses on accessibility, so that produced code can be plugged into various environments, not necessarily including sound capabilities, like servers etc.<br/>
+It also focuses on accessibility, so that produced code can be plugged into various environments, not necessarily with sound capabilities, like servers etc.
-By that it aspires to standardize sound expressions and make sound more accessible.<br/>
+By that it aspires to standardize sound expressions and make sound more accessible.

 ### Principles

-* No-keywords: max minification, i18l code, safe var names.
+* _No-keywords_: safe var names, maximal minification, i18l code.
-* Case-agnostic: URL-safe, typo-proof.
+* _Case-agnostic_: URL-safe, typo-proof.
-* Subtle type inference: no reserved.
+* _Subtle type inference_: type hints instead of heavy syntax.
-* No OOP: stateful functions.
+* _No OOP_: functional, stateful vars.
-* Groups: multiple returns, multiple operands.
+* _Groups_: multiple returns, multiple operands.
-* No implicit globals.
+* _No implicit globals_: wysiwyg.
-* Ranges.
+* _Ranges_: prevent out-of-range arguments.
-* Pipes.
+* _Pipes_: optimized for buffers processing.
-* No fancy features beyond math and buffers.
+* _Low-level_: no fancy features beyond math and buffers.
-* Static/linear memory, no GC.
+* _Linear memory_: no garbage collectable constructs.
-* Statically analyzable.
+* _0 runtime_: statically analyzable.

 <p align=center><a href="https://github.com/krsnzd/license/">🕉</a></p>